ryleto/private_pub/README.md

 Private Pub is a Ruby gem for use with Rails to publish and subscribe to messages through [Faye](http://faye.jcoglan.com/).
 It allows you to easily provide real-time updates through an open socket without tying up a Rails process.
 All channels are private so users can only listen to events you subscribe them to.

-Watch [RailsCasts Episode 316](http://railscasts.com/episodes/316-private-pub) for a demonstration of Private Pub.
+**Note:**  This is an amended version of the [Private Pub](https://github.com/ryanb/private_pub) gem which includes a patch for the channel multi-subscribe issue addressed [here](https://github.com/ryanb/private_pub/pull/70).

 ## Setup

-**Note:**  This is an amended version of the [Private Pub](https://github.com/ryanb/private_pub) gem which includes a patch for the channel multi-subscribe issue addressed [here](https://github.com/ryanb/private_pub/pull/70).
 This patch version can be substituted in a Rails project by specifying the git source in your gemfile as follows:

 ```ruby
 gem "private_pub", :git => 'https://github.com/ryleto/private_pub.git'